A $400+ Value

 Recovery is generally swift, with significant improvements in tissue regeneration observable after just one week.
 Owing to the non-invasive nature of the procedure, patients often report only mild discomfort, which subsides as healing progresses.

 The recovery period is generally around a week.
-You may be instructed to not brush or floss the surgical area for a specified period of time.
+You may be instructed not to brush or floss the surgical area for a specified period of time.
 It is best to consume a soft diet and avoid habits such as smoking and drinking alcohol.
 Rinsing with warm salt water may help soothe your mouth.

 Your dental professional may schedule a follow-up appointment around 7-10 days after the surgery is performed.
 They will evaluate your healing and answer any questions you may have.